benizar/benizar.github.io/_posts/2018-07-27-extending-geopackages-via-sqlite-run-time-loadable-extensions.md

 ---

 # Introduction
-SQLite is expected to be very important for GIS users. **Two of the most promising GIS formats are based on SQLite: [Spatialite](https://www.gaia-gis.it/gaia-sins/) and [Geopackage](https://www.geopackage.org/)**.
+SQLite is expected to be very important for GIS users.
+It's non-trivial that two of the most promising GIS formats are based on SQLite: [Spatialite](https://www.gaia-gis.it/gaia-sins/) and [Geopackage](https://www.geopackage.org/).
 This way, understanding the basics of SQLite can be very useful for making the most of these data formats.

-> Spatialite and Geopackage [...] understanding the basics of SQLite can be very useful for making the most of these data formats.

-Geopackages are good for many different reasons and one can expect to find all of our favorite features in this GIS data format.
+Particularly, geopackages are good for many different reasons and one can expect to find all of our favorite features in this modern GIS data format.
 In this sense, I'm a huge fan of Postgres *extensibility*.
-There are many options for extending Postgres.
-You can create new operators, aggregates, functions, types, etc... and pack everything in a custom extension.
-PostGIS is probably the most interesting example of Postgres extensibility.
-In Postgres, every-time we need to create a complex parametrized query, we can use `CREATE FUNCTION` and encapsulate it.
+When using Postgres, you can create new operators, aggregates, functions, types, etc... and pack everything in a custom extension.
+PostGIS itself is a Postgres extension.
+Every-time we need to create a complex parametrized query, we can use Postgres `CREATE FUNCTION` and encapsulate it.
 This makes it easier to read/write complex queries (or Postgis geoprocesses) and improves code (re)usability.
 I would like to have such useful features in other databases and it would be amazing to have this features when working with Geopackages.

 After my very first searches, I have learnt that **SQLite is not intended to have stored functions, so `CREATE FUNCTION` does not work**.
 However, in SQLite we can map functions from several programming languages (C, PHP, Python, Perl, .NET, among others) to SQL functions, namely **user-defined functions** and pack them in **Run-Time Loadable extensions**.
-It would be amazing if this approach could work also for Spatialite and Geopackages.

-> SQLite is not intended to hold stored functions, so `CREATE FUNCTION` does not work [...]
-Run-Time Loadable Extensions.
 It would be amazing if this approach could work also for Spatialite and Geopackages.

 There are various ways for extending SQLite, but using its **C API** seems more straightforward and portable.
 I guess that everything done this way should work in the most used GIS (QGIS, ArcGIS, etc).
 Let's do some tests...